Swollen arms and hands (oedema)

 Do

-• move your whole arm and shoulder
+• move your arm as normal

 • get some gentle exercise, like walking, to improve your blood flow